-At ThoroughCare, we’ve worked with more than 600 clinics and physician practices to help them streamline and capture Medicare reimbursements.
+At ThoroughCare, we’ve worked with clinics and physician practices across the US to help them streamline and capture Medicare reimbursements.
 Our software solution assists with TCM’s rules and regulations, and it tracks all activities related to providing the program, making it easier to bill for.

 In this article, we’ll briefly review the requirements of TCM, as well as the program’s CPT codes.
 We’ll also provide an example return-on-investment (ROI) of an effective TCM program.

 With this information, you’ll better understand TCM billing expectations and standards.
 You’ll also see how care coordination software can simplify the program.

 How Does Transitional Care Management Work?